 Notes

-1 This is a compilation of the Workers’ Compensation and Injury Management (Scales of Fees) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table 2.
+1 This reprint is a compilation as at 2 March 2007 of the Workers’ Compensation and Injury Management (Scales of Fees) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table 2.
 The table also contains information about any reprint.

 Compilation table